 - new changes to products, organisational charts, appraisals or pay systems

-Other major causes include:
+Other major causes of conflict in the workplace include:

-- Unresolved issues - for example, an employee might ask to be moved to another team because of their manager's 'aggressive' leadership style.
+- Unresolved workplace issues - for example, an employee might ask to be moved to another team because of their manager's 'aggressive' leadership style.
 However, the employee may have other reasons - for example, they may blame their manager for a lack of training or career progression.

 - Increase in workload - sometimes conflict is caused because people feel they are being pushed too hard and that 'something has to give'.